Aliases for PSMD3 Gene

 GeneCards Summary for PSMD3 Gene

-PSMD3 (Proteasome (Prosome, Macropain) 26S Subunit, Non-ATPase, 3) is a Protein Coding gene.
+PSMD3 (Proteasome 26S Subunit, Non-ATPase 3) is a Protein Coding gene.
 Diseases associated with PSMD3 include Inflammatory Bowel Disease 22 and Angelman Syndrome.
-Among its related pathways are Signaling by GPCR and Downstream Signaling Events Of B Cell Receptor (BCR).
-GO annotations related to this gene include enzyme regulator activity.
+Among its related pathways are Metabolism of proteins and RET signaling.
+Gene Ontology (GO) annotations related to this gene include enzyme regulator activity.
 An important paralog of this gene is COPS3.